It’s tax season, and that rhythmic thumping you hear is the sound of filers all across America banging their heads against their desks.

 For all three of these opportunities, double-dipping by claiming more than one of them is not allowed.
 Also, expenses paid last year for classes taken in January through March of this year can be filed with last year’s taxes.

 Though wading through the IRS’s rules can be frustrating, it’s certainly worth it to take advantage of all the opportunities to save money.
-As April 15 looms closer, make sure you take the time you need to educate yourself on your options, and maximize that refund!
+As tax filing day looms closer, make sure you take the time you need to educate yourself on your options, and maximize that refund!

 Are you planning to use any of these credits or deductions when filing your tax return?